bganko123/bganko123.github.io/_posts/2023-05-12-post_numero_uno.md

 # My first blog post - A blog post about blog posts
-This is the first of many blog posts, these are new exciting times.
+This is a brief overvie of the things I learnt setting up my blog and making the first post

 1. TOC
 {:toc}

 ## Setting up the blog
 ### Making the repository
 I set up the blog using the guide posted by fastai -> here is the link [links](https://www.fast.ai/posts/2020-01-16-fast_template.html)